-■ Clients subscribe to real-time multicast channels (Each OMD-C data product is delivered via a group of real-time multicast channels)
+- Clients subscribe to real-time multicast channels (Each OMD-C data product is delivered via a group of real-time multicast channels)

 - OMD-C sends Sequence Reset message (100).
-Please refer to section 9.4 Sequence Reset Message for processing details.
+Please refer to section 10.4 Sequence Reset Message for processing details.

 - OMD-C sends Reference Data messages below

 - Market Definition (10)

 - Security Definition (11)

 - Liquidity Provider (13)

-- ◆ Currency Rate (14)

-Remark:

-- Clients may receive multiple Sequence Reset messages during the start of day.
-The general handling should be, reset the next expected sequence number and clear all cached data for all instruments.
-Please refer to section 9.5 OMD-C Restarts Before Market Open for details. - ◆ After receiving the Sequence Reset message, clients should also check the sequence number of next incoming packet.
+- Currency Rate (14) - Remark: - Clients may receive multiple Sequence Reset messages during the start of day.
+The general handling should be, reset the next expected sequence number and clear all cached data for all instruments received from the channel.
+Please refer to section 10.5 OMD-C Restarts Before Market Open for details. - After receiving the Sequence Reset message, clients should also check the sequence number of next incoming packet.
 If the sequence number is not equal to 1, it indicates that there is packet loss.
-Please refer to section 9.4 Sequence Reset Message for details.
+Please refer to section 10.4 Sequence Reset Message for details. - Sequence Reset message are sent individually on each channels.
+Client may experience long time difference between the Sequence Reset messages in different channels during OMD-C start up